johnjoseph3/LearningJournal/README.md

 Learning Journal was born from a desire for a tool that can track topic based learning progress and provide encouragment for continued learning.

 Basics:

-- Categories and topics provide organization for topic based learning
+- Subjects and topics provide organization for topic based learning
 - Notion style editor and drag and drop blocks allow you to record you learnings for the day.
 Add another day's learnings the next time you revisit the topic
 - Make learnings public when you're ready to share!